Earth Notes: Measuring Our Electrical Appliance Energy Consumption

-I like to know how much each gadget is using in normal use, and "off" or standby, so that we can turn off the power hogs quicker, and know what to look for in a replacement when we need one.
+I like to know how much each gadget is using in normal use, and "off" or standby.
+Then we can turn off the power hogs quicker, and know what to look for in a replacement when we need one.

 I also like to know when some of the appliances use energy during a cycle since their consumption is often very spiky.
 Did you know that your washing machine and dishwasher use most of their energy in a one or a small number of bursts of a few minutes each when heating water?
 Knowing that, I can better time my loads to be powered from the PV on my roof rather than paying for the energy to be imported from the grid!
 Generally our washing machine does any water heating right at the start of the cycle for example.
-Our dishwasher ie ECO mode has a couple of bursts, one 20 minutes in at the start of the main wash cycle, and another a little later for the warm rinse, each using almost half the total energy of the cycle.
-Swishing stuff around is almost free for both.
+Our dishwasher on ECO mode has a couple of bursts, one 20 minutes in at the start of the main wash cycle, and another a little later for the warm rinse.
+Each uses almost half the total energy of the cycle.
+Swishing stuff around is almost free for both machines.

 See a record below of our main gadgets, and how much better some of the newer ones are than those that are no more.

 Buying efficient replacements saves effort, energy and money!